MaximilienFathi/nft-marketplace/README.md

 # NFT marketplace - A World of Digital Collectibles

 The future of digital ownership unfolds!
-NFT Marketplace offers a user-friendly front-end built with JavaScript, empowering users to explore the world of non-fungible tokens (NFTs).
+NFT Marketplace offers a user-friendly front-end built with JavaScript, empowering you to explore the world of non-fungible tokens (NFTs).
 One can discover a curated collection of NFTs, delve into creator profiles, and gain a glimpse into the exciting future of digital ownership.

 ## Table of contents